liuyehcf/BlogSource/_posts/Netty-服务端启动源码剖析.md

         assert channel.eventLoop().inEventLoop();
         if (firstRegistration) {
             firstRegistration = false;
-            // We are now registered to the EventLoop.
+            //We are now registered to the EventLoop.
 It's time to call the callbacks for the ChannelHandlers,
-            // that were added before the registration was done. callHandlerAddedForAllHandlers();
+            //that were added before the registration was done. callHandlerAddedForAllHandlers();
         }
     }